Intellectual Property Law and Knowledge Management training in Macau

 This challenging programme also expects participants to jointly prepare and argue several moot cases in a friendly, yet competitive atmosphere, providing a unique insights into the way in which colleagues from various jurisdictions approach international and domestic legal problems.

 Intellectual Property Seminar

-The annual two-day Intellectual Property Seminar offers a forum for IP professionals wishing to be part of a thought-provoking discussion on cutting-edge developments in intellectual property law and policy.
+The annual two-day Intellectual Property Seminar offers a forum for IP professionals wishing to be part of a thought-provoking discussion on cutting-edge developments in intellectual property law and policy for the fourth industrial revolution.
 Distinguished practitioners, judges and academics from all over the world have contributed to this event.
 The papers they have presented have been published in book form by Kluwer Law International and Hart Publishing.

 Professional IP Update

 The annual professional update provides an overview of all relevant cases and legislative developments of the past year from all over the world.
 During one day, you will be brought up to speed on the major important legal decisions and developments in intellectual property law and policy.

 For this edition, the discussion will also explore exhaustion and parallel trade.

 - IP Law School, 29 Oct to 2 Nov 2018: MOP 8000 or USD 1000

 - IP Seminar, 5 and 6 Nov 2018: MOP 6,000 or USD 750